 What we know we know

 What are the basics of the gameplay?
-By far the biggest change here is the switch from 3-versus-3 to a 2-versus-2 format, harkening back to the original Marvel vs. Capcom: Clash of Super Heroes.
+By far the biggest change here is the switch from 3v3 to a 2v2 format, harkening back to the original Marvel vs. Capcom: Clash of Super Heroes.
 Tagging in and out between your characters will be instantaneous, in part to facilitate the stringing together of combos (in similar fashion to Street Fighter X Tekken).
 Meanwhile, the Delayed Hyper Combos last seen in Ultimate Marvel vs. Capcom 3 will be making a return.
 What won’t be returning, however, are assists.
-Control-wise, Eurogamer recently confirmed that the game will utilize a six-button layout, consisting of light punch, heavy punch, light kick, heavy kick, a button for triggering your current Infinity Stone, and a button for tagging in your other character.
+Control-wise, the game utilizes a six-button layout, consisting of light punch, heavy punch, light kick, heavy kick, a button for triggering your current Infinity Stone, and a button for tagging in your other character.

 But will I be able to play it?
 If you’ve ever watched any of the Ultimate Marvel vs. Capcom 3 tournaments that have taken place in recent years, you’ll know that the game can seem fast, chaotic, complex, and decidedly newbie-unfriendly.
 In an interview last March with Gamesindustry.biz, however, Capcom Europe COO Stuart Turner called Marvel vs. Capcom a “great introduction to the genre,” one that’s “far more simplistic and technically easier to pick up and play.”
 While Turner didn’t specify Marvel vs. Capcom: Infinite by name in that statement, those and other comments he made do hint that Capcom wants the game to be accessible for a wide segment of fans—including those who love the Marvel universe—and not just fighting game die-hards.